Inexact Uzawa-Double Deep Ritz Method for Weak Adversarial Neural Networks: Theoretical Results

 Taking norms and applying the bounds leads to

 By assumption, \( \delta + \varepsilon (1+\delta) < \frac{1 - \gamma}{\tau M^{2}}, \) which ensures that, \(\| e^{k+1}_u \| \leq \| e^{k}_u \|\).
-Hence we conclude that $u^{k}_{\delta,\varepsilon} \to u^* \in U$, and by \eqref{eq:II}, $r^{k}_{\delta} \to r^* \in V$. \end{proof}
+Hence we conclude that $u^{k}_{\delta,\varepsilon} \to u^* \in U$, and by \cref{eq:II}, $r^{k}_{\delta} \to r^* \in V$. \end{proof}

-In the Uzawa Double Ritz framework described in Algorithm \eqref{alg:uzawa_DR}, each of the two inner minimization problems (the $r$ update and the $u$ update) is not exactly solved.
-Instead, both are approximated using a few steps of a gradient descent method applied to the corresponding Ritz energies.\\
+In the Uzawa Double Deep Ritz framework described in \cref{alg:uzawa_DRR}, each of the two inner minimization problems (the $r$ update and the $u$ update) is not exactly solved.
+Instead, assume both are approximated using a few steps of a gradient descent method applied to the corresponding Ritz energies.

-A key observation here is that even when the inner block gradient iterations are very few, or when the corresponding Ritz energies are far from being fully minimized, the overall Uzawa iteration still converges.
+A key observation is that even when the gradient iterations are very few, or when the corresponding Ritz energies are far from being fully minimized, the overall Uzawa iteration still converges.
 The essential requirement is that each approximate inner update for $r$ and $u$ moves in the correct descent direction.
-Under this directional correctness, the Uzawa outer loop remains convergent.\\
+Under this directional correctness, the Uzawa outer loop remains convergent.